zedoca1/cyclectl/README.md

 -   **Import JSON:** Click "Load JSON" in the header to import tasks in bulk from a JSON file.
 -   **Export JSON:** Click "Export JSON" to download all tasks for the current project as a JSON file.
 -   **Clear Board:** Click the "Clear Board" button (trash icon) to delete all tasks in the current project.

-## License

-This project is licensed under the GNU General Public License (GPL).

 ### 💀 M3K Signing Off